 Well-matched onscreen and hooking up off of it, Fisher still thought Ford was out of her league, destined for greater stardom.
 Was she bitter? “…not so you’d notice“.

 Of course she could never have foreseen the phenomenon Star Wars would become, or her own enduring fame.
 It rankled to the end that, aged just 19, she had signed away all merchandising rights relating to her image for the “little space movie”.

 In the final third of the book, Fisher laments “celebrity lap dances” AKA signing photos for money at fan conventions AKA “has-been roundups”.
 She discerns a lack of empathy among some of the fans – something Jake Lloyd and Ahmed Best might recognize.

 But Carrie still had compassion for the “sweet and mystifying” fans who’d wait in line for hours, including the poor kid named Leia Carrie and the man who thanks Fisher for his childhood and walks off.
 She knows he didn’t mean his whole childhood, “just the good bits.
 The parts he escaped to”.

 It must have felt like listening to the prayers of the galaxy.

-Carrie Fisher is often remembered as a tough rebel leader with a strong sense of destiny and self-worth.
-Online tributes call her a feminist icon and a “bad ass” role model, skimming over her profound problems and confusing her with a fictional character.
+Carrie Fisher is often remembered as a tough rebel leader.
+Online tributes call her a feminist icon and a “bad ass” role model, skimming over her profound problems – essentially confusing her with a fictional character!
 In this surprisingly raw book, Fisher’s wit and wisdom fail to disguise her lifelong pain, revealing a side to a woman who was deeply damaged, but charming to the last.